ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 algorithms which are present in the reference value and the Accepted Claims Set entry.

-If there is no hash algorithm identifier which is present in the Reference Value and the Accepted Claims Set entry then the Reference Value does not match.
+If the hash algorithm identifier which is present in the Reference Value and the Accepted Claims Set entry then the Reference Value does not match.

 If a hash algorithm identifier is present in both the Reference Value and